Table of Contents

 Buddhist holidays in Sri Lanka

 Sri Lanka is a multi-religious, multi-ethnic country in southern Asia.
 But nearly 75% of the population on the island is Sinhalese and they believe in the teaching of Buddha.
-Therefore the main culture of the island is recognized as Sinhalese Buddhist culture.
+Therefore the main culture in Sri Lanka is recognized as Sinhalese Buddhist culture.
 Sri Lanka being a Buddhist country is one of the best places to explore the teaching of Buddha.
 Sri Lanka is a popular Buddhist holiday destination among Buddhist pilgrim from all over the world.

-Buddhism is the most deep-rooted religion in the island of Sri Lanka and it has become a part of the life of average Sri Lankan.
+Buddhism is the most deep-rooted religion in Sri Lankan society and it has become a part of the life of average Sri Lankan people.
 Buddhism was introduced in the 2nd Century B.C, during the reign of King Devanampiyatissa.
 Since then Buddhism is the state religion of Sri Lanka.
 The archaeological sites such as Anuradhapura, Polonnaruwa, Mihintale provides ample evidence of the dedication of ancient Sri Lankans for Buddhism.
 What they have done in the name of Buddhism is astounding and it has led the nation to one of the most advanced civilized nations in the early period.

-There is a large number of historical Buddhist monuments on the island.
+There is a large number of historical Buddhist monuments in Sri Lanka.
 There are 16 Buddhist religious sites in the island named as “Solosmastana”, they are being considered as the most important sites for Buddhist in the country.
 Few of these 16 places are visited by Buddha as he was on the island in the 6th Century BC.
 The 16 places are Mahiyangana, Nagadeepa, Kelaniya, Adams peak, Diva Guhava, Deegavapi, Muthiyangana, Tissamaharama, Jaya Sri Maha Bodhi, Mirisavetiya, Ruwanweliseya, Thuparama, Abhayagiriya, Jetawanarama, Sela Cetiya, Kiri Vehera, Seruvila.
 Almost all Buddhist visit these places at least once in the lifetime.